bzumhagen/parsely/README.md

 Input is expected to have the following fields in the order given: Last Name, First Name, Gender, Favorite Color, Date of Birth (MM/dd/yyyy format).

 i.e. `Doe | Jane | Female | Blue | 01/22/1990`

+### Testing
+Tests can be executed with the following command `sbt test`.

+Test coverage can be calculated with the following command `sbt clean coverage test coverageReport`

+### Docker
+Docker image can be generated with the following command `sbt docker`

+### Changelog
+Changelog can be generated with the following command `sbt changelog`